0x70b1a5/euterpea-just-intonation/README.md

 }
 ```

-Notes can be entered as:
-- Direct frequencies (e.g., "440" for A4)
-- Ratios (e.g., "3:2" for a perfect fifth above the base or previous note)

-### Testing the Tracker Backend

-To verify that the tracker backend is working correctly, you can run the built-in tests:

-1. From the main menu, select option 6 "Run Tracker tests"
-2. The tests will validate:
-   - Note parsing (direct frequencies and ratios)
-   - Tempo parsing
-   - Instrument handling
-   - Volume handling
-   - Effect handling
-   - Complete tracker file conversion
+### Working with Example Files

-You can also load and render example tracker files from the tracker menu:
+You can load and render example tracker files from the tracker menu:
 1. From the main menu, select option 5 "Open Tracker interface"
-2. From the tracker menu, select option 6 "Load and render test files"
+2. From the tracker menu, select option 7 "Load and render test files"
 3. Choose from the available test files:
    - Basic example tracker (simple melody and chord)
    - Complex example tracker (various instruments, effects, and tempo changes)
    - Instrument test tracker (comparison of different instrument types)
+   - User example tracker (your own saved compositions)

 The tracker system currently supports:
 - Four instrument types: sine (sin), square (sqr), sawtooth (saw), and triangle (tri)
 - Volume control (0-100%)
 - Tempo changes (direct BPM or ratios)
 - Basic effects (arpeggio, transpose)
+- Adding and deleting rows
+- Saving and loading tracker files

 Enjoy creating music with pure ratios and have fun exploring the world of Just Intonation!